Tyrone Huntley: Career

 Huntley was cast as Barnaby in the 2020 West End revival of Hello, Dolly! which was to star Imelda Staunton in the title role.
 The run was cancelled due to the outbreak of COVID-19.
 He subsequently returned to the role of Judas in a socially distanced concert version of Jesus Christ Superstar at Regent's Park Open Air Theatre, sharing the role with Ricardo Afonso.

 On December 2, 2021, Huntley began reprising the role of Judas in the North American tour of Jesus Christ Superstar following the arrest of previous Judas performer, James D. Beeks, for his involvement in the 2021 United States Capitol attack.

+In 2023, Huntley took part in A Small Light, a Disney + miniseries based on the life of Miep Gies, the Dutch woman who risked her life to shelter Anne Frank's family from the Nazis for more than two years during World War II.
+Then in June 2024 through to the November, Huntley played the role of Barnaby in the West End revival of Hello, Dolly, which was originally cancelled in 2020 due to the COVID-19 pandemic.